Quantum-inspired identification of complex cellular automata: A Stochastic Perspective

-Our results are summarised in Figure \ref{fig.spectrum}, where we study the evolution of $C^{(t)}_q$ as a function of $t$ for a representative selection of the ambiguous Class III and IV ECA.
-The ECA are ranked on this scale according to the rate of growth of $C^{(t)}_q$.
 We first observe that our extremal cases indeed sit at the extremes of this spectrum: \begin{description} \item[\textbf{Rule 30}] Consistent with its role as a pseudo-random number generator, Rule 30 generates no discernable structure, yielding negligible $C^{(t)}_q \approx 0$. \item[\textbf{Rule 110}] Clearly exhibits the fastest growth in $C^{(t)}_q$.
 This aligns with its capability for universal computation; Rule 110 is able to propagate correlations over arbitrarily large distances. \end{description} More interesting are the rules with a more ambiguous classification.
-We make the following observations of our illustrative examples, listed in order of increasing growth rates on $C^{(t)}_q$. \begin{description} \item[\textbf{Rule 22}] We see that $C^{(t)}_q$ stagnates after a short period of initial growth, and thus behaves as a simple CA according to our complexity criterion.
+We make the following observations of illustrative examples, listed in order of increasing growth rates on $C^{(t)}_q$. \begin{description} \item[\textbf{Rule 22}] We see that $C^{(t)}_q$ stagnates after a short period of initial growth, and thus behaves as a simple CA according to our complexity criterion.
 Indeed, prior studies of this rule suggests that it behaves as a mix of a random and a periodic process, generating a finite amount of local structure that does not propagate with time, and is thus very unlikely to be capable of universal computation~\cite{Grassberger1986a}. \item[\textbf{Rule 18}] $C^{(t)}_q$ grows slowly (at around a quarter the rate of Rule 110), suggesting the presence of some complex dynamics within despite a Class III classification.
-Indeed, the presence of kinks in Rule 18's dynamics supports this observation. \item[\textbf{Rule 122}] $C^{(t)}_q$ shows similar growth to Rule 18, though slightly faster. \item[\textbf{Rule 54}] Asides from Rule 110, Rule 54 is the only other Wolfram Class IV rule.
+Indeed, the presence of kinks in Rule 18's dynamics supports this observation. \item[\textbf{Rule 122}] $C^{(t)}_q$ shows similar growth to Rule 18, though slightly faster. \item[\textbf{Rule 54}] Aside from Rule 110, Rule 54 is the only other Wolfram Class IV rule.
 Consistent with this, we see that it exhibits a fast growth in $C^{(t)}_q$, likely due to its glider system propagating correlations. \end{description} Thus among these examples, all except Rule 22 still feature some degree of growth in $C^{(t)}_q$.
-We conclude that these ECA, despite their Class III classification, do feature underlying complex dynamics.
-Moreover, we see that our spectrum of the relative growth rates of $C^{(t)}_q$ appears to offer a suitable means of ranking the relative complexity of each ECA -- providing a greater refinement than the traditional discrete classes.
-In the Supplementary Materials, we include plots of all 88 independent ECA rules, showing numerical support for statements (1)-(3), and illustrating the place of all Class III and IV rules on our spectrum.
+We conclude that these ECA, despite their Class III classification, do feature some underlying complex dynamics.
+Moreover, we see that our spectrum of the relative growth rates of $C^{(t)}_q$ appears to offer a suitable means of ranking the relative complexity of each ECA.
+Particularly, our spectrum is consistent with the division into Class III and IV, but provides a further nuance than the traditional discrete classes.